 Report of Foreign Bank Accounts (FBAR) is a foreign asset disclosure obligation that has existed since the 1970s.
 However, while the rule was only sporadically enforced in its early days, today enforcement is strict and rigorous.
 U.S. taxpayers, including expatriates, who fail to disclose offshore accounts and assets can face serious penalties for their nondisclosure.
 Unfortunately complying with FBAR filing and disclosure obligations can be complex and highly dependent on your particularized circumstances.
 FinCEN has issued a rulemaking statement that was intended to simplify this process, but a number of commenters and watchdogs have opined that these changes may have the opposite of the intended effect and further complicate compliance efforts while increasing the regulatory burdens.
 If you have questions regarding your FBAR obligation or changes to FBAR requirements, Ted Kleinman of U.S. Tax Help is dedicated to assisting expats and other U.S. taxpayers with their compliance efforts.
-To schedule a no-cost initial consolation at U.S. Tax Help call (541) 923-0903 today or contact Ted online.
+To schedule a no-cost initial consolation at U.S. Tax Help schedule an appointment today or contact Ted online.

 Who Is Required to File FBAR?